Outpatient with Underweight Symptoms (Trigger Warning)

 - DX F50.1; R 63.6 -CBC w/differential; CMP; TSH; Free T4; magnesium level; amylase; prealbumin; UA; lipid panel; phosphorus level

-- This patient has been seeing the therapist for about a year but since her symptoms were getting worse, they wanted a psych eval when in actuality, she should’ve seen a provider way sooner.
+- Gap in Care and the Importance of Early Intervention: This patient has been seeing the therapist for about a year but since her symptoms were getting worse, they wanted a psych eval when in actuality, she should’ve seen a provider way sooner.
 I noted this gap because technically I have to cover my bases but I usually chart how other staff members are involved.
-My only point is how there was a lapse of care or a seizure disorder that could’ve been avoided and documenting the family refusal for labs and formal treatment also has to be noted.
+My only point is how there was a lapse of care or a seizure disorder could’ve been avoided and documenting the lack of formal treatment also has to be noted.